Hennepin Civil Court

 To request temporary reinstatement, please follow these steps:

-1. Write a letter addressed to the chief judge requesting that the balance of your driver's license revocation and/or license plate impoundment periods be stayed pending resolution of the Implied Consent Hearing.
+1. Write a letter addressed to Chief Judge Kerry W. Meyer requesting that the balance of your driver's license revocation and/or license plate impoundment periods be stayed pending resolution of the Implied Consent Hearing.
 The letter does not need to be typed, but it must include your:

 1. Full name